-EQuIS software uses culture settings to determine things such as date formats, number decimal separators, and language.
+EQuIS software uses culture settings to determine display and output such as date formats, number decimal separators, and language.
 When EQuIS first starts, it will determine the current culture by looking for the designated culture name as follows, listed in order of precedence:

 <add key="culture" value="en-GB" />

-If no culture is specified in the application configuration file, then EQuIS will use the language specified in the Internet Browsers Languages setting.
+If no culture has been specified using the previous methods, then EQuIS will use the language specified in the Internet Browser's Languages setting.

 Some date fields in the interface of EQuIS Enterprise 7 will use an international date format (yyyy-mm-dd).
 Others, such as setting start and end dates in the Report Parameter Editor, will use the date format dictated by the browser's language/culture setting.
 Set the desired language to the top of the list of languages found in the following locations of supported browsers:

 •Google Chrome: Settings > Advanced > Language > Other languages

 •Mozilla Firefox: Settings > Language and Appearance > Choose your preferred language for displaying pages

 •Microsoft Edge: See instructions in Use Microsoft Edge in another language.